-manage moisture in your home
+manage condensation, dampness & mould in your home

 The hygrometer is a useful tool designed to show how much moisture there is inside your home and how warm or cold your property is.
 Understanding these things can help you to take action to reduce condensation, which can lead to black mould.